ewasm/EIPs/EIPS/eip-draft-evm384.md

 Our design was initially motivated by enabling the implementation of BLS12-381 operations, which only requires addition, subtraction, and exponentiation.
 We have [identified some candidates](https://notes.ethereum.org/@poemm/evm384-update5#INVERSEMOD384-and-SQUAREROOTMOD384) for further extension, but they are not a requirement for BLS12-381.
-The other uses cases we have looked at were implementable using these instructions too.
+The other use cases we have looked at were implementable using these instructions too.

-Should the need arise, it would be possible to introduce other operators using the design of this EIP.
+Should the need arise, it would be possible to introduce other operations using the design of this EIP.

 ### Packed arguments

 In [earlier designs](https://notes.ethereum.org/@poemm/evm384-interface-update) we have explored instructions taking each of the parameters as individual stack items.
 While this matches the design of other EVM opcodes, the stack manipulation overhead is not justifiable.

-Packing the parameters into a single stack slot not only removes this overhead, but introduces a beneficial restriction by limiting the addressable memory.
+Packing the parameters into a single stack slot reduces this overhead and has no other change requirement for the EVM.

 ### Endianess